-We asked some scientists, science podcast experts, and expert science podcasters to share their favourite podcasts on physics, astronomy, and other topics we love here at Perimeter (and we threw in a few of our own faves, too).
+We asked some scientists and podcasters to share their favourite podcasts on physics, astronomy, and other big questions in science.

 Sean Carroll is a theoretical physicist at Caltech and a science popularizer who has written for The New York Times and appeared on The Colbert Report.
 His Mindscape podcast features fascinating conversations with brilliant minds from many fields, but naturally he also often chats with colleagues in physics, including Brian Greene, Janna Levin, Roger Penrose, and Carlo Rovelli.